fadden/CiderPress2/cp2/Manual-cp2.md

 When verbose mode is enabled, the updated record will be displayed.
 The output will reflect the actual final state.

+Editing of comments (for NuFX and Zip archives) is not currently supported.

 Options:
  - `--mac-zip`, `--no-mac-zip`